0xDkXy/0xDkXy/README.md

 ### About Me 😝
 - 👨‍🎓 An forth-year undergraduate student learning Computer Science
-- 🔭 Currently working in C++, Python and Java
+- 🔭 Currently working on C++, Python and Java
-- 🎈 Interested in Visualization, Computer Graphics
+- 🎈 Interested in Visualization, Computer Graphics,
 - ⚽ Like playing football, A fan of FC Barcelona and formula 1
 - ✨ [My blog](https://0xdkxy.github.io/blog/)
-- 📫 Conduct me: [@0xDkXy](mailto:bo001015@outlook.com), feel free to conduct me, I'd like to talk anything intriguing with you.
+- 📫 Contact me: [@0xDkXy](mailto:bo001015@outlook.com), feel free to contact me, I'd like to talk about anything intriguing with you.

 <img width="100%" src="https://github.com/0xDkXy/0xDkXy/blob/output/github-snake.svg">